Skip to main content

 Should individual lawyers or the firm have social media accounts?

 Both, ideally.
-The firm account provides professional credibility and shares firm-wide news.
+The firm account provides credibility and shares firm-wide news.
 Individual attorney accounts build personal connections and showcase expertise.
-Most client acquisition happens through individual attorney content because people hire people.
+Most client acquisition happens through individual content, because people hire people.
 If you can only do one, prioritize the individual attorney's account.

 How much should a law firm spend on social media advertising?

-Start with organic content to establish what resonates.
-Once you have content that generates engagement, invest in paid promotion.
-For local practices, $500-1,500/month in geo-targeted Facebook and Instagram ads can generate meaningful leads.
-For larger firms, LinkedIn ads (though more expensive per click) can be effective for B2B practices.
-Track cost-per-lead religiously and adjust.
+Start with organic content to find what resonates.
+Once a post reliably generates engagement, put paid promotion behind it.
+For local practices, a budget of $500 to $1,500 a month in geo-targeted Facebook and Instagram ads can produce real leads.
+For larger firms, LinkedIn ads cost more per click but work for B2B practices.
+Track cost-per-lead and adjust.

-How do law firms measure the effectiveness of social media?
+How do law firms measure whether social media works?

-Track: website traffic from social platforms, consultation requests that mention social media as the source, email signups from social content, and direct messages from potential clients.
-Also monitor brand searches - are more people Googling your firm name over time?
-For B2B practices, LinkedIn engagement from decision-makers at target companies matters.
-Pure follower count means little if it doesn't translate to inquiries.
+Track website traffic from social platforms, consultation requests that name social media as the source, email signups from social content, and direct messages from prospects.
+Watch brand searches too: are more people Googling your firm name over time?
+For B2B practices, engagement from decision-makers at target companies matters more than raw reach.
+Follower count means little if it doesn't turn into inquiries.

 Related free tools